It involves the binding of an opsonin to a receptor on the pathogen’s cell membrane.

 Importance of opsonization

-This means that it is not easy for a cell to move close enough to a pathogen to begin ingestion or direct death.
+It is not easy for a cell to move close enough to a pathogen to begin ingestion or direct death.

 Opsonization solves this problem as they have receptors that identify and bind to protein molecules on immune cells.